 Where-ever you’re living in Medellin you’ll have a great time.

 On websites such as Airbnb you can find many people offering rooms for rent in their apartments and can be a great option if your looking to for something social whilst having your own space.

 There are hotels of all standards in Medellin, if you want to see where the best hotels in Medellin are located on a map check out the free travel guide MedellinColombia.co.
 The Dann Carlton Hotel Medellin is one of the classic top of the range hotels in Medellin and very well located along Avenida Poblado.
 The Charlee Hotel Medellin is a true designer hotel at the top of the league and located at the epicenter of Medellin nightlife that is Parque Lleras.
 The Art Hotel Medellin located nearby is also a boutique hotel but comes at a more budget price.
 The Diez Hotel is another highly recommended hotel.
 The budget Hotel Acqua is a great new addition at a decent price.

-There are now many hostels to choose from in Medellin, MedellinColombia.co have listed the 30 best hostels in Medellin on their website.
+There are now many hostels to choose from in Medellin, on MedellinColombia.co you can find the 30 best hostels in Medellin.
 The most well known and larger sized hostels include the Casa Kiwi Medellin, Tamarindo, Tiger Paw Hostel Medellin, Pit Stop Medellin.
 A new addition to the Medellin hostel scene is the Happy Buddha Hostel Medellin, the first true boutique hostel near Parque Lleras.
 If you prefer a hostel without a party atmosphere then give the GEO Hostel Medellin a go.
 Also highly recommended is the Saman Hostel Medellin.

 If you’re staying more than a couple of nights and you have the budget then it’s definitely more comfortable to stay in a furnished apartment.
 There are several furnished rental apartment agencies in Medellin.